ABOUT SAMARTHANAM

 At the age of six, a tragic accident left her blind in one eye, and now, her vision in the other is also deteriorating.
 Yet, she refused to let adversity define her.
 With relentless determination, she excelled in sports, winning numerous accolades in cricket and athletics.
 Her breakthrough came in 2022, when she attended a coaching camp organized by Samarthanam in Madhya Pradesh, paving the way for her cricketing dreams.

-Sushma’s rise in blind cricket has been nothing short of extraordinary.
-She shone at the 2023 Women’s National T20 Cricket Tournament for the Blind, bagging Player of the Series, highest run-scorer in the B3 category, and multiple Player of the Match titles.
-She then made history by leading the first-ever Indian Blind Women’s Cricket Team in the Women’s Bilateral T20 Series in Nepal.
+Sushma's rise in blind cricket has been nothing short of extraordinary.
+She shone at the 2023 Women's National T20 Cricket Tournament for the Blind, bagging Player of the Series, highest run-scorer in the B3 category, and multiple Player of the Match titles.
+She then made history by leading the first-ever Indian Blind Women's Cricket Team in the Women's Bilateral T20 Series in Nepal.
 Her journey reached a pinnacle at the IBSA World Games, where she played a crucial role in securing a gold medal for India.
+Balancing her cricketing aspirations with her goal of becoming a teacher, Sushma continues to push boundaries, proving that resilience, passion, and hard work can overcome any challenge.
+With the support of Samarthanam and CABI, Sushma's journey stands as an inspiration-a testament to the power of determination and the belief that no dream is beyond reach.

 Tournament Query